This tutorial will help you integrate Flexmonster with the React Native framework. It is based on the React Native: Getting Started guide.

 This section describes the specifics of customizing Flexmonster in React Native.

-Follow steps 1-3 from the guide on how to run the sample project from GitHub.
+Complete the guide on how to run the sample project from GitHub.

-git clone https://github.com/flexmonster/react-native-flexmonster.git
+git clone https://github.com/flexmonster/react-native-flexmonster

 file from the react-native-flexmonster/

-folder and add it to the project folder (e.g., pivot-react-native/
+folder to the project folder (e.g., pivot-react-native/

 ).
 Rename the file if needed (e.g., to react-native-flexmonster.js